-Students will be asked to demonstrate this ability based on an informative/expository selection with embedded errors followed by multiple-choice items.
+- Students will be asked to demonstrate this ability based on an informative/expository selection with embedded errors followed by multiple-choice items. - Students may also be asked to demonstrate this ability based on a reading selection followed by an appropriate item type.